LIVERPOOL MUSIC CITY

 Of course we are responsible for those Four Lads Who Shook the World and we celebrate that as we should.
 If you are a Beatles fan there is plenty to do on your pilgrimage to their birthplace.
 Make sure you visit the legendary Cavern Club where you can still hear live music every day or simply get your photograph taken by the wonderful Beatles statue on the waterfront.

 But this Music City is about much more than its heritage.
 We have a flourishing music scene in a city that is full of music talent reflected in its booming live scene and range of venues.
 Just look at our music festivals which reflect Liverpool’s international status and rich port history.
-We have Africa Oyé (Europe’s largest African music festival), the Liverpool Irish Festival and the Liverpool Feis reflecting our strong Irish connections, Arabic Arts Festival, Sound City, Liverpool International Music Festival (LIMF), Fusion, Positive Vibration’s reggae festival, and Psych Fest to name just a few.
+We have Africa Oyé (Europe’s largest African music festival), the Liverpool Irish Festival reflecting our strong Irish connections, Arabic Arts Festival, Sound City, Liverpool International Music Festival (LIMF), Fusion, Positive Vibration’s reggae festival, and Psych Fest to name just a few.

 We have the Royal Liverpool Philharmonic Orchestra (RLPO) which has an outstanding international reputation.
 Housed in the grandeur of the Philharmonic Hall the RLPO is the country’s oldest professional orchestra.
 At the other end of the musical spectrum, Liverpool is also home to some of the UK’s biggest club nights in the shape of Cream, Circus and Chibuku.